 If, like me, you love books, head directly to Archive Fine Books in Brisbane’s CBD.
 Tucked in a lovely old brick building in Charlotte Street, you can enter a seemingly endless world of wonderful books.
 Escape the outside world for a while and pick up a few good reads then head around the corner to John Mills Himself for a fantastic cup of coffee and some quiet reading time.

 10. Peep the best rooftop bar views

 Enjoy a cocktail or refreshing mocktail at one of the best rooftop bars in Brisbane and soak in stunning views of our fine city.
-Head to The Eagles Nest or Dandy’s Rooftop, peep the views from Sixteen Antlers or Soleil Pool Bar then get high above it all the Next Hotel Pool Terrace and Bar.
+Head to The Eagles Nest or Dandy’s Rooftop, peep the views from Sixteen Antlers or Soleil Pool Bar then get high above it all at the Hyatt Regency Brisbane.
 Still keen for more?
 Head to Eleven Rooftop Bar, Up On Constance or Limes Rooftop Bar.